Skip to content

 Your First Plugin

-This tutorial walks you through creating a complete Hytale server plugin from scratch.
+This tutorial walks you through creating a complete Hytale server plugin.
 By the end, you’ll have a working plugin that responds to player connections and provides a custom command.

 A “Greeter” plugin that: